 Since the new sanctuary could accommodate substantially more parishioners, the St. Mark community continued to grow.
 It soon became evident that more classrooms were needed to help the religious formation program accommodate the increasing number of students.
 The community focused on raising the funds needed to build a Catechetical Center and remodel the multipurpose center to better serve the parish.
 Bishop Ochoa led the groundbreaking for the new construction in August 2010.
 The Catechetical Center was completed in the spring of 2011 and the remodeling of the multipurpose center’s office was completed that fall.
 Bishop Ochoa blessed the buildings on September 3, 2011.

 Since its founding more than 20 years ago, St. Mark has grown into one of the largest and youngest congregations in the Diocese of El Paso with more than 2,500 families and nearly 4,000 children in the religious education program.
 Rev. Leo Rivero, served as the first pastor until 2011.
 He built the multipurpose center, the church and the new Catechetical Center.
 In 2011 Rev. Raul Trigueros was assigned as the second pastor.
 On June 2014 Most Reverend Mark J. Seitz, the 6th Bishop of El Paso, assigned Monsignor Arturo Bañuelas to become the third pastor to serve St. Mark Parish.
-On June of 2022 Rev. Jose A. Morales was assigned to become the forth pastor of St. Mark.
+On June of 2022 Rev. Jose A. Morales was assigned to become the fourth pastor of St. Mark.